-Gather feedback, get opinions, have people use your service/product and get them signed up to future news and updates.
+Gather feedback, get opinions, have people use your service/product, and get them signed up for future news and updates.
 Start to build a little testing base of people that are interested and excited by what you have to offer even if it is no more than an idea.

-If you really can’t find anyone who shows much interest of the feedback is on the negative side, be sensible and head back to the drawing board.
-Just be thankful that you’ve saved time, effort and finances by not perusing your initial startup idea.
+If you really can’t find anyone who shows much interest in the feedback is on the negative side, be sensible and head back to the drawing board.
+Just be thankful that you’ve saved time, effort, and finances by not perusing your initial startup idea.

 When should your startup scale?

 It is a tricky question to answer in a one size fits all manor.
-Every startup will have different requirements and signs that is has reached a point when it can begin to scale.
-There are some indicators that tech gurus and investors alike would look for in a pre scaling startup.
+Every startup will have different requirements and signs that it has reached a point when it can begin to scale.
+There are some indicators that tech gurus and investors alike would look for in a pre-scaling startup.

 Is there sufficient funding in place or available to enable the business to begin scaling?
 It will take money to actively acquire more customers and expand the operation of the business so it is essential that this capital is in place or accessible beforehand.

 Are the systems that work behind the scenes in place and ready for an increase in volume?
-As an example you need to have a robust payment processing system that could handle thousands more transactions that is currently does.
-If any part of an automated process fails you could easily loose customers and fail to successfully scale.
+As an example, you need to have a robust payment processing system that could handle thousands more transactions than it currently does.
+If any part of an automated process fails you could easily lose customers and fail to successfully scale.